sheggi/win-service-php-cgi/README.md

 tested with winsw version 2.1.2

-If having issues starting the service, verify it starts on its own by opening the command prompt to the folder containing php-cgi.exe and running:
+If you're having issues starting the service, verify if it starts on its own by opening the command prompt to the folder containing php-cgi.exe and running:

 ```
 php-cgi -b(PORT) -cc:\PATH\TO\php.ini